tasat31/t31lab/docs/index.md

 ## Overviews

 For RF engineers to study both hard-wired and software-defined,
-we give some hints about below:
+we support your long-range navigations about below:

 * AI
 * IoT
 * Big Data Analysis
 * Cognitive Machine(Reconfigurable device, ex.
 SDR)

-Not only fundamentals but also Interface Techs for system integrations.
+Not only fundamentals but also Interfacing techniques for system integrations.
 Get well inspired, and good luck for your project!!

-## Artifacts of tasat31 studying
+## Guide Book

-* django
+* Django
-* osmc
+* OSMC
 * Arm cortex and FPGA or DRP
+* OpenRISC
 * Software Defined Radio

 ## Appendix

-* Web design(Bootstrap and w3school)
+* Quick reference for Web design(Bootstrap and w3school)

 ## Our projects

 * Vrapid
+* Keiry